 Conservation

-In central Vietnam, forest protection plays a key role in saola Vietnam conservation.
-In Thua Thien Hue Province, forest guards working with WWF and local communities have actively removed hunting threats.
-By the end of 2015, more than 75,000 snare traps were removed and around 1,000 illegal hunting and logging camps were dismantled in Hue and Quang Nam Saola Nature Reserves.
+Protecting the Asian unicorn requires both field action and long-term planning.
+In central Vietnam, forest protection is a key part of saola Vietnam conservation.
+In Thua Thien Hue, forest guards working with WWF and local communities have removed major hunting threats.
+By the end of 2015, more than 75,000 snare traps were taken out, and about 1,000 illegal hunting and logging camps were destroyed in Hue and Quang Nam Saola Nature Reserves.

 Many forest guards were former hunters, so they are highly skilled at finding snares.
 After receiving training, they were offered more sustainable livelihoods that help protect the forest instead of harming it.
 This work was carried out under the Carbon and Biodiversity (CarBi) Project, with support from the German development bank KfW.